ming-codes/coffeeart/README.md

 # What's new

-Super simplified stuff.
-The core module is just 39 lines of CoffeeScript now, and it allows you to do most things you want to do in CSS.
+* Refactored core functionalities into lib module.
+* Added connect middleware

+# TODO

-CSS3 stuff will be implemented as separate module.
+* CSS3 stuff will be implemented as separate module.

 # License